-Oliva panniculata is found in the same areas as another olive with about the same size and habits.
+Oliva panniculata is appears to come in two distinct color forms, one of them with longitudinal wavy lines forming a tented pattern.
 When sweeping the sand ripples, about every tenth olive bears a pattern of wavy lines like that in the left shell below.
-For some time, we considered these to be color forms of the same species since they seemed identical except in shell color.
-The initial version of this web page showed them both as forms of O. panniculata.
-However, there appears to be no intergrading between the patterns.
+While they are generally considered the same species, there appears to be no intergrading between the patterns.
 Perhaps more significantly, limited observation suggests they may behave differently.
-Oliva panniculata seems to be more active, digging back down into the sand when exposed more quickly then the wavey-lined olives.
-Experts in the field are currently treating this as a new species and work is underway to describe it.
+Normal Oliva panniculata seems to be more active, digging back down into the sand when exposed more quickly than those with the tent patterns.
+More photos of the tented form may be seen here.

 This handful of olives was living in a small sand patch at about 7m depth.